OBOFoundry/OBOFoundry.github.io/docs/COC.md

 **Be welcoming and patient**

-We want and need all-comers to contribute to our collective goals of creating a robust suite of interoperable and effective ontologies.
+We want and need all comers to contribute to our collective goals of creating a robust suite of interoperable and effective ontologies.
 Cooperation from all members is needed to help ensure a safe and welcoming environment for everybody.
 We strive to be a community that that welcomes and supports persons of all backgrounds and identities.
 This includes, but is not limited to, members of any race, ethnicity, culture, national origin, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, physical size, family status, political belief, religion, and mental or physical ability.

 **Be considerate**